drovani/drovani.github.io/_posts/2016/2016-10-07-A-Word-On-Validation.md

 ### Simple Validation

-Taking a queue from the [IValidatableObject](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.ivalidatableobject.aspx) interface, simple validation logic will be handled by the Command itself.
+Taking a queue from the [`IValidatableObject`](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.ivalidatableobject.aspx) interface, simple validation logic will be handled by the command itself.
 I am defining _simple_ as validation that requires no external knowledge.

 {% highlight c# linenos=table %}
 using System.ComponentModel;